Kate Berlant

-Kate Elizabeth Méndez Berlant (born 1987) is an American comedian, actress, and writer.
-Her stand-up comedy and improvisational work are often surrealist and absurdist.
+Kate Elizabeth Méndez Berlant (born July 16, 1987) is an American comedian, actress, and writer.
+She is known for her surrealist and absurdist style.

 Early life

-Kate Elizabeth Méndez Berlant was born in Los Angeles in 1987, the daughter of performer Helen (née Méndez) and artist Tony Berlant.
-She is of Cuban and Spanish descent on her mother's side, while her father is Jewish.
-She received a master's degree in performance studies from New York University.
+Kate Elizabeth Méndez Berlant was born in Los Angeles on July 16, 1987, the daughter of performer Helen (née Méndez) and artist Tony Berlant.
+She is of Spanish descent on her mother's side, while her father has Israeli-Jewish and Russian-Jewish ancestry.
+She received a Bachelor of Arts and then a Master of Arts in performance studies from New York University.

 Career

 Berlant first appeared on television in a 2002 episode of Lizzie McGuire.
 She has since had roles in various comedy series, as well as films including Sorry to Bother You (2018), Once Upon a Time in Hollywood (2019), and Don't Worry Darling (2022).
 She has performed stand-up on The Tonight Show and The Meltdown with Jonah and Kumail, and starred in two episodes of the Netflix sketch comedy series The Characters in 2016.
 She has performed regularly at the Eugene Mirman Comedy Festival.
 She has also performed at (and collaborated with) arts institutions including MoMA PS1, White Columns, the Getty Center, and the Los Angeles Museum of Contemporary Art.
 She won the American version of Taskmaster in 2018.
 She and John Early created the Vimeo original series 555, which was produced by Abso Lutely Productions.

 In June 2022, Berlant and Early released the one-hour sketch comedy special Would It Kill You to Laugh? on Peacock.
 It was directed by Andrew DeYoung and co-starred Berlant and Early, who play fictionalized versions of themselves in the future who had previously been on the sitcom He's Gay, She's Half-Jewish and are reunited by Meredith Vieira after a bitter falling out.
 They use the framing device of the reunion to display short skits with absurdist characters that they liked and built upon over a decade of creating and filming short comedy videos, and structured the special around shorter, digestable segments that would be consistent with the popularity of short-form video, but aimed to use comedy that would be timeless.
 Some of the sketches had been planned for years, but were not filmed until Berlant and Early secured the budget for them.
 Would It Kill You to Laugh? was backed by both Peacock and A24.